Preparing Your Home for Sale

 Landscaping should be your top priority because first impressions are important.
 Don’t let your untrimmed lawn or scattered broken branches become a deal-breaker – remedy it as soon as possible.
 Mow the lawn.
 Throw the garbage.
 Add flowers.
 These are the simple rules in making your house immaculate from the outside.
 Hiring a landscaper can be costly but it will increase on average 20% of your home value, said Albert Rosenberg, a regional director of Miami’s house cash buyers group House Cashin.

 Nothing can make a buyer think twice about a purchase than a sloppy maintenance.
 If the gutter in front of your yard is littered with trash, consider cleaning it.

 3. Check your windows, doors and other fixtures.

 Although some buyers are willing to take on the task of repairing the house themselves, a majority still want to see a house in good condition.
-Always remember to check some of the most important parts of your house: windows and doors.
+Therefore, when you plan to sell your house, always remember to check some of the most important parts of your home: windows and doors.
 If you can handle the repairs yourself, better.
 If not, hire a repairman to do the job for you.

 4. Consider changing your door.